qouteall/imm_ptl_wiki_copy/Miscellaneous.md

 In MC 1.17.x, this mod is problematic with OptiFine, it's not recommended to use this mod with OptiFine.

 In MC 1.18 and above, this mod is incompatible with OptiFine.
 Because OptiFine is not open-source, debugging with OptiFine is very hard.
 It's recommended to use Sodium and Iris.
+[Check this](https://lambdaurora.dev/optifine_alternatives/)

 ### Sodium Compatibility

-In MC 1.18, this mod's version 1.0.4 is roughly compatible with Sodium 0.4.0-alpha5.
+In MC 1.18, ImmPtl 1.0.4 is roughly compatible with Sodium 0.4.0-alpha5.

-In MC 1.17.1, this mod's version 0.35 is roughly compatible with Sodium 0.3.3.
+In MC 1.17.1, ImmPtl 0.35 is roughly compatible with Sodium 0.3.3.

 In 1.16.5 you can use [this](https://github.com/qouteall/sodium-fabric/releases).

 ### Iris Compatibility

-In MC 1.18, version 1.0.4 is roughly compatible with the combination of Iris 1.1.3 and Sodium 0.4.0-alpha5.
+In MC 1.18.x, the latest version of ImmPtl is roughly compatible with the combination of Iris 1.1.3 and Sodium 0.4.0-alpha5.

-In MC 1.17.1, version 0.35 is roughly compatible with Iris 1.1.3.
+In MC 1.17.1, the latest version of ImmPtl is roughly compatible with Iris 1.1.3.

+Following things cannot be correctly rendered with shaders:

+* Semi-transparent things (e.g. stained glass) in front of the portal.
+(Due to that, all mirrors will cover the glass texture with shaders on)
+* Fuse-view portals
+* Cross portal entity rendering.
+* Temporal Anti Aliasing (TAA) when a portal is in view
+* Motion Blur when a portal is in view
+* World Curvature with portals